 The Applicant shall provide a beneficial re-use plan for lands disturbed by its Quarry operations.
 The plan shall include planning and preparation of design and implementation scenarios for the beneficial re-use of the "pit" area consistent with established land use policies for the site and surrounding area.
 The re-use planning document and accompanying scenarios and drawings shall be submitted to the Department of Planning and Permitting, for review and approval within the fifth (5th) year after the date of the Land Use Commission's Decision and Order approving this expansion.
 An updated re-use plan shall be submitted to the DPP for review and approval every five (5) years thereafter.
-The beneficial re-use planning and design document shall be an ongoing document prepared by a professional qualified in re-use planning and contain objectives, implementation and funding strategies for reclamation of the pit area for the plan, as may be required by the Director of the Planning and Permitting, to respond appropriately to any changes in the surrounding area's land use policies.
+The beneficial re-use planning and design document shall be an ongoing document prepared by a professional qualified in re-use planning and contain objectives, implementation and funding strategies for reclamation of the pit area for the purpose of achieving the area's long term land use policies.
+The Applicant will update the plan, as may be required by the Director of the Planning and Permitting, to respond appropriately to any changes in the surrounding area's land use policies.